Actor Jessie Buckley completed an award season sweep at the Oscars thanks to her acclaimed performance in the historical drama Hamnet.

 “I have no idea what Olivia saw in me,” she told Vanity Fair in March 2022.
 “We had a very fun night out at a festival the summer before [filming] and sang Adele and Amy Winehouse in an Airstream ’til 7:00 in the morning, so maybe it was my karaoke that made her think I fit the bill.”

-Looking ahead, Buckley is set to star in another Gyllenhaal film, playing the titular character in The Bride!, inspired by the 1935 horror movie Bride of Frankenstein.
-Set in 1930s Chicago, the film sees a mad scientist create a companion for Frankenstein’s monster (Christian Bale) by bringing a murdered woman back to life.
-The Bride! is set to arrive in theaters March 2026.
+Apparently impressed with Buckley, director Gyllenhaal chose the actor to star in another of her movies as the titular character in The Bride!, inspired by the 1935 horror movie Bride of Frankenstein.
+Set in 1930s Chicago, the film sees a mad scientist create a companion for Frankenstein’s monster (Bale) by bringing a murdered woman back to life.
+The Bride! is currently in theaters.

 Headshot of Catherine Caruso